danwt/event-2022-hackatom/README.md

 # Interchain Security Workshop HackATOM 2022

+Welcome to Interchain Security!
+Interchain Security enables you to create new blockchain applications of unlimited complexity which can communicate through IBC - all while sharing the security of the Cosmos Hub!

+This readme will show you how to get started developing and testing your own Consumer app chain.

+Please see our [landing page](https://interchainsecurity.dev/) and [development repository](https://github.com/cosmos/interchain-security/tree/danwt/hackatom) for more information.
+More resources can be found at the bottom of the page.

+Have fun!

 ## Developing a Consumer Chain

 These instructions show you how to create a custom Consumer chain application and test it with a provider chain.